scalameter/scalameter.github.com/home/gettingstarted/0.7/regressions.md

       }
     }

-We extend the `PerformanceTest.Regression` class this time, which is a preconfigured template for doing regression testing.
+We extend the `Bench.Regression` class this time, which is a preconfigured template for doing regression testing.
 This kind of a test has several smart facilities already in place to ensure more stable and reproducible testing.